pangeo-data/pangeo-igarss2024/docs/intro.md

 # Time, Location and registration.
 The tutorial will be at **Sun, 7 Jul, 12:30 - 15:30 Greece Time (UTC +3)**
-The room assigned to the tutorial is **MC 3.4**
+The room assigned to the tutorial is **MC 3.4** located at **LEVEL -1**

 To particpate this tutorial, please register at [IGARSS 2024 Registration site](https://www.2024.ieeeigarss.org/registration.php).
-There will be no

 # Overview